anthier/NVDDownload/README.md

 # NVD CVE Downloader

-A Python script to download all CVEs (Common Vulnerabilities and Exposures) from the National Vulnerability Database (NVD) API with a customizable list of columns, and save them in a tabular format (CSV).
+A Python script to download all CVEs (Common Vulnerabilities and Exposures) from the National Vulnerability Database (NVD) API and save them in a tabular format (CSV).

 ## Use Cases

-The tool is general purpose.
-Some example use cases:
+Any work that benefits from tabular CVE data.
+Examples:
 - Mass updates of other tabular data sets through spreadsheet software, for instance to update a large list of CVEs from another tool with the latest NVD CVE descriptions or CVSS scores.
 - Creating a flat structure for easy import into a relational database.
 - Populating vector databases quickly, for instance using [Chroma DB's pytorch-based text embeddings](https://docs.trychroma.com/docs/embeddings/embedding-functions).
 For vector databases, a flat structure will typically be faster and less effort to use than JSON.